g-lalevee/Apigee-Simple-CircleCI-Pipeline/README.md

 - Packaging and deployment of an Apigee configuration using [Apigee Config Maven Plugin](https://github.com/apigee/apigee-config-maven-plugin)
 - Packaging and deployment of the API proxy bundle using [Apigee Deploy Maven Plugin](https://github.com/apigee/apigee-deploy-maven-plugin)

-**This CICD pipeline allows deployment to both Apigee Edge and Apigee X/hybrid.
-A variable (API_VERSION) in .circleci/config.yml file defines the deployment target.**
+**This CICD pipeline allows deployment to both Apigee Edge and Apigee X/hybrid. <BR>A variable (API_VERSION) in .circleci/config.yml file defines the deployment target.**

 ### API Proxy and Apigee configuration